DD2480-group8-VT24/apps-android-commons/report.md

 The actual requirements for this issue then is quite simple:

+##### Requirement 2.1: Failure identification

-- Change behaviour of [uploadContribution](https://github.com/DD2480-group8-VT24/apps-android-commons/blob/8c63d74beed20d785d7789f1fea571f9ab164368/app/src/main/java/fr/free/nrw/commons/upload/worker/UploadWorker.kt#L299) to pass on failure reasons
+Change behaviour of [uploadContribution](https://github.com/DD2480-group8-VT24/apps-android-commons/blob/8c63d74beed20d785d7789f1fea571f9ab164368/app/src/main/java/fr/free/nrw/commons/upload/worker/UploadWorker.kt#L299) to pass on failure reasons

+##### Requirement 2.2: Failure classification

-- Use said failure reasons to determine if the failure is a genuine one in [retryUpload](https://github.com/DD2480-group8-VT24/apps-android-commons/blob/baa6ddc21b68ebac06a93964c4fa45972367bed0/app/src/main/java/fr/free/nrw/commons/contributions/ContributionsFragment.java#L669).
+Use said failure reasons to determine if the failure is a genuine one in [retryUpload](https://github.com/DD2480-group8-VT24/apps-android-commons/blob/baa6ddc21b68ebac06a93964c4fa45972367bed0/app/src/main/java/fr/free/nrw/commons/contributions/ContributionsFragment.java#L669).

+##### Requirement 2.3: User notification (somewhat optional)

-- Good to have but not strictly necessary: We should tell the user about why the upload failed, either if it is a genuine failure or if it has just timed out
+Good to have but not strictly necessary: We should tell the user about why the upload failed, either if it is a genuine failure or if it has just timed out

 #### Work plan